NSW households encouraged to apply for energy assistance

 - Be an account holder of an electricity retailer, or a long-term resident of a caravan or mobile home park and whose name appears on the electricity account for supply to her/his principal place of residence.

-Apply for a Family Energy Rebate online or call the Energy Information Line on 1300 136 888 for eligibility information for the rebate.
+Call the Energy Information Line on 1300 136 888 for eligibility information for the rebate.